top of page

 The concept of personal autonomy occupies a privileged position in contemporary liberal education theory.
 There exists a consensus in the literature that the highest priority of liberal education is to produce “autonomous” individuals with the ability to use critical rationality to independently assess and authentically will their core beliefs, values, and commitments.
 Leading theorists of liberal education place personal autonomy at the center of their respective projects and shape their educational prescriptions to meet this aim.
 Yet, the concept of personal autonomy exhibits several shortcomings that challenge its practicality and normative validity as an educational standard: 1) it imposes excessive cognitive and epistemic burdens on individuals by requiring high-level rationality, “independent” and “authentic” introspection, and a significant knowledge base, 2) it is impractical and normatively questionable as a standard for formal education, and 3) it is in tension with other liberal commitments like reasonable pluralism and civic education.
 In this paper, I begin by describing the core features of Kantian moral autonomy that persist in contemporary personal autonomy models.
 Then, I critique autonomy-centered theories of liberal education.
 More specifically, I examine three broad categories of autonomy models: comprehensive, minimalist, and substantive.
 My goal is to respect the diversity of these models, while also demonstrating their common deficiencies as educational standards.
 I conclude by suggesting a turn to judgment as a more empirically grounded and normatively defensible standard for liberal education.

-"Playing the Victim: Pity and Equality in Judith Shklar’s Moral Psychology," with Michelle Schwarze.
+"Pity, the Sense of Injustice, and the Problem of Inequality in Judith Skhklar's Moral Psychology," with Michelle Schwarze.

 "Rethinking Machiavelli’s Civic Religion," with Dan Kapust.